Reduction to master integrals via intersection numbers and polynomial expansions: Intersection numbers of Feynman integrals

 and \emph{dual integrals}

 We also refer to these as \emph{right} and \emph{left} integrals respectively.
+In this work, we are not concerned with studying the dependence on the integration domain, which never varies and we thus leave it implicit, with our only assumption being that integrands vanish at its boundary.
 In the previous equations $\varphi_R$ and $\varphi_L$ are \emph{rational functions} in $\z$ while $u(\z)$ is a multivalued function that regulates the singularities of $\varphi_R$ and $\varphi_L$.
 In particular, in our applications, $u$ takes the form

 where $B_j(\z)$ are polynomials and $\gamma_j$ are \emph{generic exponents}, i.e.\ exponents that are not identically equal to any integer.
 For Feynman integrals, $\gamma_j$ are functions of symbolic regulators, such as the dimensional regulator.
 The explicit form of $u$ (or $B_j$) and the rational functions $\varphi_{R, L}$ depends on the specific problem one is interested in -- for our identifications see subsection~\ref{subsec:applic-fi}.
 We study classes of integrals with the same $u(\z)$ and different rational functions $\ph_{L,R}$, namely Feynman integrals within the same family.